kawu/hhu-dl-materials-2019/tensors/README.md

 #         [ 0.5684, -1.0845, -1.3986],
 #         [ 0.4033,  0.8380, -0.7193]])

-# Or a collection
+# You can also provide a list
 torch.manual_seed(0)
 torch.randn([3, 3])
 # tensor([[ 1.5410, -0.2934, -2.1788],
 #         [ 0.5684, -1.0845, -1.3986],
 #         [ 0.4033,  0.8380, -0.7193]])

-# Are you actually getting the same numbers?
 ```

 *Note*: The way you initialize the parameters is actually pretty important.
-Differet initialization strategies work best for different architectures, and
+Different initialization strategies work best for different architectures, and
 the best strategies have been often determined empirically (based on trial and
 error).
 This is not particularly elegant, but hey, deep learning is a lot
 about finding the right balance between accuracy and speed, not necessarily